Project Gotham Racing 4: Gameplay

 The most prominent addition to Project Gotham Racing 4 is advanced weather effects that affect the look of the game and the physics of the cars on the track.
 The weather can change from sun to rain to snow to hail within a single race.
 A system logged on to Xbox Live will download weather data from The Weather Channel, allowing users to set in-game conditions to mirror current weather in their respective cities.

 The game simulates ten types of weather, including clear days, clouds, light to stormy rain, fog, snow and even ice.
 In user-created races, weather is fully customisable along with all the other race variations.
 In the game's expanded and improved career mode, weather is predetermined, which adds an extra obstacle for players to overcome.

-Bizarre Creations has released two videos showing the weather effects; one of the rain effects in St. Petersburg and one showing the snow in the Nürburgring.